cloudeight/style-guidelines/databases/README.md

 // Posts table referencing a user user_id
 ```

+Please refer to the [constraints](#constraints) section for more on naming foreign key constraints.

 ### Map/Pivot Tables
 If a tables primary purpose is to define many to many relationships, the table name should: